rami3l/pacaptr/README.md

 ## Warning: WIP

 This is an experimental port of [icy/pacapt] in Golang.

-We choose Golang for better readability, better testing, and hopefully without loss of portability.
+~~We choose Golang for better readability, better testing, and hopefully without loss of portability.~~

+*I finally choose to go on with Rust instead of Golang.
+You can check it out right now in the [rs-dev] branch.*

 Now the implementations of different package managers are all placed in `dispatch` package, with names like `impl_xxx.go`.